 For the global element to appear translated on your site’s front-end, you need to do two things:

 - Translate the global element.
 You can do this the same way as translating pages or posts.

 - Translate the pages that include the translated global element.
 When you translate the page, the text from the global element won’t appear in the Advanced Translation Editor.
-This is because it is translated in the previous step.
+This is because you already translated in the previous step.

-When you send global elements to be translated by a local translator, make sure that their WordPress role is set to Editor or a higher role.
-If you set their role is Author, Contributor, or Subscriber, they will not be able to see the global element that you sent in their translation queue.
+When you send global elements for translation to a local translator, make sure their WordPress role is set to Editor or a higher role.
+If you set their role to Author, Contributor, or Subscriber, they will not be able to see the sent global element in their translation queue.
 This is because Avada’s global elements can’t be created by those roles.

 Once a global element is translated, you can insert it anywhere on your site.
 Just remember to translate the page or post you added it to for the translations to appear on the front-end, as explained in the previous section.